xavierchia/xavierchia.github.io/learn.md

 permalink: /learn/
 ---

-Steal my knowledge and best resources.

-I'm teaching to learn and experiment with different formats for micro courses.
+I'm teaching to learn and love to experiment with different formats for micro courses.

 * No boring slideshows.
 * No high-flying theories that only look good on the surface but don't actually work in practice.